mailosaur/examples/go/README.md

 ## Documentation

-Documentation can be found on [Mailosaur's documentation](https://mailosaur.com/docs) and [Mailosaur's Go documentation](https://mailosaur.com/docs/languages/go).
+Documentation can be found on [Mailosaur's documentation](https://mailosaur.com/docs).

+We also have specific documentation for [Go](https://mailosaur.com/docs/languages/go).

 ## Running Tests